nrkarcher/WorkVault/Notes/Gun Barrel.md

 Be able to change the symbols of well bores
 We will need to have vertical wells.
 Be able to have templates that can be exported and imported.
+We should be able to see all the wells and allow the user to set a threshold for the dip variance in the well.